enthought/traitsui/docs/source/traitsui_user_manual/handler.rst

 these classes are designed to simplify the process of creating an MVC-based application.

-Both ModelView and Controller extend the Hander class by adding the following trait attributes:
+Both ModelView and Controller extend the Handler class by adding the following trait attributes:

 - **model**: The model object for which this handler defines a view and